 Frederick Douglass: Forever Free – "Once you learn to read, you will be forever free."
 These are the words of the great abolitionist Frederick Douglass, who learned as a young slave that education and freedom go hand in hand.
 This biographical, nonfiction book teaches students about Frederick Douglass’ journey to freedom and his powerful contributions to civil rights.

-Up From Slavery – This book is a selection from the Autobiography of Booker T. Washington, and offers students an opportunity to get a first-hand glimpse into Washington’s life as a child slave.
-Simple pleasures, such as eating a meal with his family, playing games with friends, and wearing comfortable clothing, were unavailable to Washington and his family.
-His brief introduction with school and education were all it took to make him desire to study and learn.
-Readers will enjoy the straightforward and strong voice Washington uses to tell his story.
+Up From Slavery – A selection from the Autobiography of Booker T. Washington, this book offers students a first-hand glimpse into Washington’s life as a child slave.
+Simple pleasures such as eating a meal with his family, playing games with friends, or wearing comfortable clothing were unavailable to Washington and his family.
+A brief introduction to school and education were all it took to make him begin studying and learning.
+Readers will enjoy the straightforward, strong voice Washington uses to tell his story.

 Grades K-5 Writing